 Where the design community meets.

-Joined over 7 years ago via an invitation from Seyi O.
+Joined about 10 years ago via an invitation from Seyi O.

 Just wanted to say thanks for all your hard work.